LoicMichelControl/website/_pages/portfolio.md

 The proposed PMC controller is an alternative version that is also very easy to tune considering a minimal knowledge of the general behavior of the process to control (like the time-response, amplification gain...).

-The main features of the Para-Model Controller :
+The main features of the Para-Model Controller:
 - does not need any computation of the numerical derivatives of the controlled output of the process
 - efficient tracking performances of (switched) nonlinear systems including uncertainties, derive of the model parameters, perturbations rejection...
 - flexibility of the parameters of the controller